opensource-emr/hospital-management-emr/README.md

 Introduction
 ==============
 Danphe EMR is a enterprise web-based application which covers all day to day aspects of Hospital management end to end.
 Its currently live 50 plus hospitals in Asia(India,Nepal and Bangladesh).
+Any issues do send mail at shiv_koirala@yahoo.com

 Modules in Danphe EMR
 ==============